encode/django-rest-framework/docs/api-guide/validators.md

 * It is easy to switch between using shortcut `ModelSerializer` classes and using  explicit `Serializer` classes.
 Any validation behavior being used for `ModelSerializer` is simple to replicate.
 * Printing the `repr` of a serializer instance will show you exactly what validation rules it applies.
 There's no extra hidden validation behavior being called on the model instance.

 When you're using `ModelSerializer` all of this is handled automatically for you.
-If you want to drop down to using a `Serializer` classes instead, then you need to define the validation rules explicitly.
+If you want to drop down to using `Serializer` classes instead, then you need to define the validation rules explicitly.

 #### Example